ifremer-bioinformatics/ToolDirectory/README.md

 ## Introduction

-This package provides an easy and convenient tool to display in a graphical way list of softwares installed on a computer.
+ToolDirectory provides a convenient tool to display list of softwares in a graphical way along with dynamic data filtering capabilities.
+It was primarily designed to help end users find their way among several hundred of bioinformatics tools installed on our supercomputer DATARMOR at IFREMER.

-Tool Directory was originally designed to provide a summary of all bioinformatics tools installed on the DATARMOR supercomputer at IFREMER.
+The tool relies on a standard way of describing softwares: EDAM Topic and Operation terms, installation types, supported platforms, packaging, etc. These description "facets" are available for dynamic software filtering directly in the viewer.

-ToolDirectory provides a convenient way to go from an "ugly" terminal listing:
+ToolDirectory provides a way to go from an "ugly" terminal listing:
 ```
 /path/to/bioinfo-softwares
   ├── blast